-March 9, 2012
+March 5, 2014

-This Proxy Statement is being furnished to shareholders of record of EMCORE as of the close of business on January 12, 2012, in connection with the solicitation on behalf of the Board of Directors of EMCORE of proxies for use at the 2012 Annual Meeting of Shareholders (the "Annual Meeting") to be held at 10:00 A.M. local time, on March 9, 2012, at EMCORE's offices located at 2015 Chestnut Street, Alhambra, CA 91803, or at any adjournments or postponements thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
-This Proxy Statement and the related proxy materials are first being made available to shareholders beginning on or about January 27, 2012.
-Shareholders should review the information provided herein in conjunction with the Company's 2011 Annual Report to Shareholders.
+This Proxy Statement is being furnished to shareholders of record of EMCORE Corporation (the "Company") as of the close of business on January 9, 2014, in connection with the solicitation on behalf of the Board of Directors of the Company of proxies for use at the 2014 Annual Meeting of Shareholders (the "Annual Meeting") to be held at 10:00 A.M. local time, on March 5, 2014, at the Company's offices located at 2015 Chestnut Street, Alhambra, CA 91803, or at any adjournments or postponements thereof, for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.
+This Proxy Statement and the related proxy materials are first being mailed to shareholders beginning on or about January 28, 2014.
+Shareholders should review the information provided herein in conjunction with the Company's 2013 Annual Report to Shareholders.
 The Company's principal executive office is located at 10420 Research Road, SE, Albuquerque, New Mexico 87123.
 The Company's main telephone number is (505) 332-5000.
 The Company's principal executive officers may be reached at the foregoing business address and telephone number.